 “[SFFILM] Festival is situated in one of the most culturally diverse and progressive places on Earth, a place that harbors curiosity, creativity, innovation, internationalism, and a strong support for the arts…Indeed, beyond diversity and inclusion, one of the guiding principles of the festival is the desire to inspire a more civil discourse about the issues that affect us today.” —San Francisco Chronicle

-Golden Gate Awards—More than $40,000 will be awarded by independent juries in several categories including the McBaine Documentary Feature Award with a $10,000 prize; the McBaine Bay Area Documentary Feature Award with a $5,000 prize; a New Directors Prize of $10,000 for the director of a first narrative feature; and awards totaling more than $15,000 in other categories of shorts, youth-produced, and family films.
+More than $30,000 will be awarded by independent juries in several categories including the McBaine Documentary Feature Award; the McBaine Bay Area Documentary Feature Award; a New Directors Prize for the director of a first narrative feature; and awards in other categories of mid-length, shorts, youth-produced, and family films.

 Audience Awards—Decided by audience ballot throughout the Festival, Audience Awards for Best Narrative Feature and Best Documentary Feature are announced on Closing Night.